Netherwitton: Landmarks

 The Devil's Causeway passes the village less than 1 mi to the east.
 The causeway is a Roman road which starts at Port Gate on Hadrian's Wall, north of Corbridge, and extends 55 mi northwards across Northumberland to the mouth of the River Tweed at Berwick-upon-Tweed.

 Devils Causeway Tower, Netherwitton, also known as, or recorded in historical documents as Highbush Wood.
 King writes ‘Marked on some OS maps as tower but now considered to be remains of cottage.’
 SMR still records as ‘site of tower’.
 Long records as ‘remains of an irregular shaped tower.’
 This site has been described as a Pele Tower.
 The confidence that this site is a medieval fortification or palace is Questionable.

 Netherwitton Hall is a Grade I listed building.
 There has been a house on the site since the 14th century.
-The present house, which was built in about 1685, to a design by architect Robert Trollope has an impressive three-storey, seven-bayed frontage with balustrade and unusual irregular window pediments.
+The present house, which was built in about 1685, to a design by architect Robert Trollope, has an impressive three-storey, seven-bayed frontage with balustrade and unusual irregular window pediments.
 The rear presents some earlier features including a stairway tower which may contain remnants of ancient fortifications.
 The gardens contain a folly and masonry features.

 Religious sites

 The church is dedicated to St Giles.
 He is the saint referred to as "Saint Aegidius" in one of the stained glass windows in the church, 'Aegidius' being the Latin form of the name 'Giles'.

+Isabella Beetham, who was then named Robinson, was christened here in 1754.
+She went on to be a successful silhouette artist in London.